-'''

-#include <atmi.h>

-int tpbegin(unsigned long timeout, long flags)
+#include <atmi.h> int tpbegin(unsigned long timeout, long flags)

-'''

 A transaction in the Oracle Tuxedo ATMI system is used to define a single logical unit of work that either wholly succeeds or has no effect whatsoever.
 A transaction allows work being performed in many processes, at possibly different sites, to be treated as an atomic unit of work.
 The initiator of a transaction uses tpbegin() and either tpcommit() or tpabort() to delineate the operations within a transaction.
 Once tpbegin() is called, communication with any other program can place the latter (of necessity, a server) in "transaction mode" (that is, the server's work becomes part of the transaction).
 Programs that join a transaction are called participants.
 A transaction always has one initiator and can have several participants.
-Only the initiator of a transaction can call tpcommit() or tpabort().
-Participants can influence the outcome of a transaction by the return values (rvals) they use when they call tpreturn().
+Only the initiator of a transaction by the return values (rvals) they use when they call tpreturn().
 Once in transaction mode, any service requests made to servers are processed on behalf of the transaction (unless the requester explicitly specifies otherwise).